LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP status starts with a 4, meaning that something is not quite right with the request sent.
+This HTTP status starts with a 4, meaning that something is off with the query syntax.

 ![image](https://user-images.githubusercontent.com/60980933/125475180-2f09f7e2-ab54-4a48-a0ac-622848035584.png)

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[match] query doesn't support multiple fields, found [category] and [date]."

 ### Cause of Error 6
-Retrieving entertainment news headlines published on "2018-04-12" requires writing two queries.
-One that queries for the value "Entertainment" in the category field and the other that queries documents publisehd on"2018-04-12".

-Elasticsearch throws an error because a match query can only query documents from one field.
+Elasticsearch throws an error because a match query can  query documents from only one field.
 Our request tried to query multiple fields using only one match query.

+**Bool Query**

-In [part 3](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana), we learned how to combine multiple queries into one request by using the bool query.
+In [Part 3](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana), we learned how to combine multiple queries into one request by using the bool query.

 With the bool query, you can combine multiple queries into one request and you can further specify boolean clauses to narrow down your search results.

-This query offers four clauses that you can choose from.
-These are must, must_not, should, and filter.
+This query offers four clauses that you can choose from:
+1. must
+2. must_not
+3. should
+4. filter.

 You can mix and match any of these clauses to get the relevant search results you want.

 In our use case, we have two queries:
-1. One query that pulls up news headlines from the entertainment category.
+1. A query that retrieves all documents from the entertainment category.
-2. One query that pulls up news headlines published on April 12th, 2018.
+2. A query that retrieves documents that were published on "2018-04-12".

-Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - yes or no,  published on 2018-04-12? yes or no), we use the filter clause and include two match queries within it:
+Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - **yes** or no,  published on 2018-04-12? **yes** or no), we use the filter clause and include two match queries within it:

 ```
 GET news_headlines/_search